 This guide details the types of records we hold in the collections, and the sort of information you are likely to find in them.

 If you want to carry out your research in person you can do so in our reading room, where Heritage Centre staff will be able to provide assistance.
-We are open Monday to Friday, from 10am to 1pm and 2pm to 4pm, and we do ask researchers to make an appointment please contact us by email at firstname.lastname@example.org or by phone on +353 (0) 1 6698817.
+We are open Tuesday to Friday, from 10am to 1pm and 2pm to 4pm by appointment.
+To make an appointment please contact us by email at firstname.lastname@example.org or by phone on +353 (0) 1 6698817.

 A unique collection of newspaper cuttings, manuscript notes and extracts from printed work relating to individual Irish medics.
-The index contains approximately 10,000 names from the earlier time to the 1950s.
+The index contains approximately 12,000 names of doctors practicing from the the 1650s to the 1950s.

 Published since 1852, these contain details of all doctors registered in the British Isles.
 We also hold earlier Irish Medical directories, dating from 1843 and 1846.